-For this extra credit assignment, you will submit an essay reflecting on your experience learning about social justice and human rights topics and concepts through in our course.
+This optional extra credit assignment requires you to reflect on your experience learning about social justice and human rights topics and concepts through our course.

 COURSE POLICIES

 COURSE MODALITY

 This course will follow all policies and guidance set by Mason Korea.
 Should any class sessions need to be adjusted or canceled due to health and safety concerns, students will be notified by email and can continue to check Blackboard for course materials and updates